-Loans: Forms of financial aid provided by the federal government that do have to be paid back with interest.
-Loans come in various types, including subsidized, un-subsidized, private and more.
+Loans: Forms of financial aid provided by the federal government that has to be paid back with interest.
+Loans come in various types, including subsidized, unsubsidized, private and more.

 EFC (Expected Family Contribution): What the government thinks you can pay out of pocket to cover college costs through savings, loans and other funds.

 The numbers will help guide you in the right direction and provide you with a realistic idea of what college will look like for you.
 For example, out of state tuition is usually significantly more costly than in-state.
 That’s something to think about.
 When breaking down the numbers, here are more things to keep in mind and evaluate: